|

 located there.
 I stopped at the shelter for a slight break.
 While

-at Fulhard's Knob Shelter, John, Mr. Machismo came strolling in
+at Fulhard's Knob Shelter, John, Mr. Machismo that we had met back

-calling it quits.
-I ate a peanut butter and jelly sandwich, my most
+I ate a peanut butter and jelly sandwich, my most common trail lunch,

 I continued on along a ridgecrest after my break.
 For five or six